RFD 070: Negative Config Deltas

 Parsing

 -C reuses the same KeyValueOrPath::from_str parser as -c.
-The clap definition wraps parsed values in CfgDirective::Revert:
+The clap definition wraps parsed values in CfgDirective::Revert and allows the flag to appear with or without a value:

 #[arg(